Best sports streaming service for 2022

 How do I access these services on my devices?

 All of the services on this list have apps that you can download.
 You will need a smart TV or a streaming device to watch the content on your TV.
-Just search for the name of the service on your smart TV or device, download the app to your TV, enter your sign-in information, and you are ready to stream.
+Just search for the name of the service on your smart TV or device, download the app on your TV and enter your sign-in information, and you should be ready to stream.

-You can also download the apps of these services to your phone, iPad or Android device for streaming on-the-go or around the house.
+You can also download the apps of these services on your phone, iPad or Android device for streaming around the house or on the go.